yczeng/tune-recognition-hd/README.md

 This program uses high dimensional vectors to recognize classical tunes.

-Hugo Clarke from [BestClassicalTunes.com](BestClassicalTunes.com) generously shared his database of classical pieces and themes with me, located in the `data` folder, which made this project possible.
+This project was made possible by the classical pieces and themes database that Hugo Clarke from [BestClassicalTunes.com](BestClassicalTunes.com) generously shared.
 Thank you Hugo :)